 Application Requirement Instructions Complete?
 The deadline submission requirements are met Section IV.B.3.a Eligibility requirements are met Section III.A The components of the application are saved in any of the specified formats and are not corrupt.
 (USDOL will attempt to open documents but will not troubleshoot any problems related to opening files.)
-Section IV.B.3.b Applicant has registered with the System for Award Management (SAM) and maintains an active account Section IV.B.2.a Completed and signed SF-424, Application for Federal Assistance, including a Unique Entity Identifier Number Section IV.B.2.c Funding request on SF-424 does not exceed the ceiling amount of \$10,000,000 total costs.
-Section II.A SF-424A, Budget Information Form Section IV.B.2.d Technical Proposal Section IV.B.1 Attachments to Technical Proposal Section IV.B.1 Cost Proposal Section IV.B.2 Budget Narrative Section IV.B.2.e
+Section IV.B.3.b Applicant has registered with the System for Award Management (SAM) and maintains an active account Section IV.B.2.a Completed and signed SF-424, Application for Federal Assistance, including a Unique Entity Identifier Number Section IV.B.2.c Funding request on SF-424 does not exceed the ceiling amount of \$5 million total costs for a project in the DRC and \$4 million total costs for a project in Indonesia.
+Section II.A SF-424A, Budget Information Form Section IV.B.2.d Technical Proposal Section IV.B.1 Attachments to Technical Proposal Abstract Work Plan Sustainability Strategy Template Evidence of Country Presence Project Management Organizational Chart Section IV.B.1 Cost Proposal Section IV.B.2 Budget Narrative Section IV.B.2.e